Language selection

 As defined in the Health of Animals Act, veterinary biologics include any product that is manufactured, sold, or represented for use in the diagnosis of a disease, disorder, or abnormal physical state in animals.
 Consequently, diagnostic test kits that are intended for use in the diagnosis of infectious diseases in animals are regulated as veterinary biologics by the CCVB.

-Regulated kits include those based on antibody–antigen interactions (e.g. enzyme-linked immunosorbent assays [ELISA], lateral flow assays), as well as diagnostic test kits based on other platforms, including the polymerase chain reaction (PCR), aptamers, and nanotechnology.
+Regulated kits include those based on antibody-antigen interactions, for example, enzyme-linked immunosorbent assays [ELISA], lateral flow assays, as well as diagnostic test kits based on other platforms, including the polymerase chain reaction (PCR), aptamers, and nanotechnology.

-In vitro tests that are developed and used "in-house" by a diagnostic laboratory are considered veterinary biologics, and thus must conform to the principles and technical standards outlined in the Health of Animals Act and Regulations, and in CCVB guidance documents.
-The CCVB, however, does not typically review and approve in-house in vitro diagnostic tests, unless the diagnostic test is assembled into a kit for sale or distribution to other laboratories.
+In vitro tests that are developed and used "in-house" by a diagnostic laboratory are considered veterinary biologics, and thus must conform to the principles and technical standards outlined in the Health of Animals Act and regulations, and in CCVB guidance documents.
+The CCVB does not typically review and approve in-house in vitro diagnostic tests, unless the diagnostic test is assembled into a kit for sale or distribution to other laboratories.

-Microbial antigens, animal sera, antibodies, PCR primers, and other individual reagents that are sold without any claims regarding their potential use as a reagent in diagnostic tests are generally not considered veterinary biologics for regulatory purposes.
-However, individuals who wish to import these products should contact their CFIA Area Health Office for guidance on whether an import permit is required for other reasons.
+Microbial antigens, animal sera, antibodies, PCR primers, and other individual reagents that are sold without any claims regarding their potential use as a reagent in diagnostic tests are not considered veterinary biologics for regulatory purposes.
+Individuals who wish to import these products should contact their CFIA Area Health Office for guidance on whether an import permit is required for other reasons.

-Although in vitro diagnostic test kits for detecting physiological parameters (e.g. pregnancy tests), organ function, blood chemistry, hormone levels, or non-infectious diseases (e.g. cancer) might be considered to fit the definition of a veterinary biologic, they could also fit the definition of a veterinary drug under the Food and Drugs Act.
+Although in vitro diagnostic test kits for detecting physiological parameters (for example, pregnancy tests), organ function, blood chemistry, hormone levels, or non-infectious diseases (for example, cancer) might be considered to fit the definition of a veterinary biologic, they could also fit the definition of a veterinary drug under the Food and Drugs Act.
 According to the current Memorandum of Understanding between the CFIA and Health Canada regarding regulatory control of veterinary biologics and veterinary drugs, these types of veterinary diagnostic kits fall under Health Canada's regulatory jurisdiction.

 The CCVB uses a risk-based approach to evaluate veterinary diagnostic test kits.
-The level of regulatory review depends on multiple factors, including the kit's intended purpose (e.g. herd surveillance versus individual animal certification), the disease being diagnosed (e.g. commonly occurring treatable indigenous diseases versus notifiable or reportable diseases subject to federal disease control programs), and the kit's final user (e.g. accredited diagnostic laboratory versus practising veterinarian).
+The level of regulatory review depends on multiple factors, including the kit's intended purpose (herd surveillance versus individual animal certification), the disease being diagnosed (for example, commonly occurring treatable indigenous diseases versus notifiable or reportable diseases subject to federal disease control programs), and the kit's final user (for example, accredited diagnostic laboratory versus practising veterinarian).
 In general, to license a diagnostic kit in Canada, the manufacturer must demonstrate that the kit is pure and safe for use, and that it is sufficiently potent and efficacious to accurately detect its intended disease agent.

-The manufacturer should compile and submit the following information to the CCVB as part of the licensing application for an in vitro veterinary diagnostic test kit:
+The following information is required as part of the licensing application for an in vitro veterinary diagnostic test kit:

-Master seeds and cell lines used in the production of a diagnostic test kit should be tested to confirm identity and purity (i.e. freedom from adventitious agents such as extraneous bacteria, fungi, mycoplasmas, and viruses).
-The manufacturer should submit the results of these analyses to the CCVB as part of the diagnostic kit licensing submission.
+Master seeds and cell lines used in the production of a diagnostic test kit should be tested to confirm identity and purity (that is, freedom from adventitious agents such as extraneous bacteria, fungi, mycoplasmas, and viruses).

-The manufacturer must submit the results of the potency tests performed on at least three (3) pre-licensing serials of the kit, which were produced and tested according to the OP approved by the CCVB, to demonstrate the manufacturer's ability to maintain batch-to-batch (serial-to-serial) consistency in product quality.
+The manufacturer must submit the results of the potency tests performed on at least 3 pre-licensing serials of the kit, which were produced and tested according to the OP approved by the CCVB, to demonstrate the manufacturer's ability to maintain batch-to-batch (serial-to-serial) consistency in product quality.

 Note: Whenever possible, test samples used in efficacy studies should be coded so that the individuals who perform the analyses are unaware of the identity of the samples.

-1) Minimum Detection Limit – The manufacturer should conduct a study using test samples of varying concentration (e.g. serial dilutions of a sample of known concentration) to estimate the minimum amount of antibody, protein antigen, or nucleic acid template that the kit can detect.
+3.4.1 Minimum detection limit – The manufacturer should conduct a study using test samples of varying concentration (serial dilutions of a sample of known concentration) to estimate the minimum amount of antibody, protein antigen, or nucleic acid template that the kit can detect.

 Manufacturers should also consider conducting temporal studies to establish the kit's ability to detect a disease agent or an antibody response over a specified number of days post-infection.